getcoding-ca/handbook/docs/Students/7-career-prep.md

 ## Join Relevant Organizations

-These organizations throw or publicize events that you should be attending:
+These organizations throw or publicize events that you should be attending.

+### NL

+- Our #events slack channel
+- TechNL
+  - Join the Student Membership
-- TechNL (Student Membership) -> Newsletter
+  - Read the Newsletter
-  - Various types of events
-- CTSNL -> Slack
-  - Weekly meetups
+  - Attend every event possible
-- Genesis Centre -> Newsletter
+- Genesis Centre
+  - Read the Newsletter
+  - Attend every event possible
-  - Events where entrepreneurs pitch their tech companies
+  - This is where entrepreneurs hang out, most tech companies in NL are born here
-  - Almost every success tech company in NL has been "born" at Genesis
+- CTSNL
+  - Read the Slack
+  - Attend meetups
-- For female students:
+- For women:
-  - WISENL -> student membership
+  - WISENL (student membership)
-  - Tequity+ -> Linkedin Group
+  - Tequity+ (Linkedin Group)

-We also try to post everything in our #events Slack channel.
+### NS

+- Digital Nova Scotia
+  - Read the Newsletter
+  - Keep track of the Events page
+  - Attend every event possible
+- Volta
+  - Read the Newsletter
+  - Attend every event possible
+  - This is where entrepreneurs hang out, most tech companies in NS are born here
+- Cove
+  - Keep track of the Events page
+  - Attend every event possible

 ## Professional Github Profile